Axiologic/swarm-engine/conf/ssl/README.md

     They need to be valid certificates (not self signed or expired) or else VirtualMQ won't boot

-2. Go back one folder and open "currentVersion" file.
-Search for "remoteInterfaces" (without quotes) and change "http" to "https" for the address where VirtualMQ will live
+2. Run pskadmin console app and update the remote connections for each domain that needs to communicate via https